Hives/advent-of-code/src/main/kotlin/days/day13/notes.md

 ## Chinese Remainder Theorem algorithm

 There are a number of algorithms to find the solution to a set of equations which satisfy the conditions of the CRT.
-[This was the simplest explanation I found][crt-algo].
+[This was the simplest explanation I found][chinese-remainder-algo].

 *Disclaimer: I don't understand why this works, but it does...*